1. What is docetaxel?

 Changes in heart rate and blood pressure

-Docetaxel can alter your heart rate and affect blood pressure so you will be carefully monitored for this during your treatment.
+Docetaxel can cause changes in your heart rate and affect your blood pressure, so you will be carefully monitored for this during your treatment.

-Changes to your heart rate and blood pressure can usually be treated easily and you will not have to stop your treatment.
-This is not the same as having an allergic reaction to docetaxel (see below).
+Changes to your heart rate can usually be treated easily and you will not have to stop your treatment.

 Effects on the lungs

-Before your treatment starts you will be given drugs called steroids to reduce the risk of an allergic reaction.
-These are usually given as tablets to take for 3 days starting the day before each cycle of chemotherapy.
+Before your treatment starts you will usually be given drugs called steroids to reduce the risk of an allergic reaction.
+You’ll usually have these as tablets for 3 days, starting the day before each cycle of chemotherapy.
 Take these as directed by your treatment team and do not stop taking them without talking to the team first.

 If you have an allergic reaction to docetaxel, it will probably happen within the first few minutes of your treatment.
 It’s most likely the first or second time you have the drug.
 Reactions can vary from mild to severe, although severe reactions are uncommon.